dariokrie/visualcsharp-keycloak-integration/README.md

 # Integrate Keycloak into ASP.NET Project

-1. Open `appsettings.Development.json` and paste your client secret into the corresponding field.
+1. Open `appsettings.Development.json` and paste your client secret into the corresponding field. (myrealm -> Clients -> myrealmclient -> Credentials)